 KNOW YOUR LIMITS

 Before going trekking in the mountains, know your limits.
 Make sure you don’t have any lingering illnesses or medical problems that could prevent you from having a good time.

 Don’t hurry yourself out of a successful journey just because you’re rushing.
 Your body will be more sluggish at high elevations, go with it.
 Nothing can truly prepare your body for the thin mountain air except being there – so when you get the chance, take it slow and enjoy the experience.

 - Dizziness, lightheadedness

 - Difficulty breathing

 - Racing heart

-Altitude sickness is actually poorly understood.
+Physical fitness, age, and gender have no bearing on whether you will get altitude sickness.
+Unfortunately, altitude sickness is actually poorly understood.
 And even medical professionals have a difficult time predicting who will suffer symptoms and who will not.